vai21/midtrans-node/README.md

 ```
 midtrans.setTransaction(orderId, priceAmount);
 ```
-first in your controller then call API POST localhost:yourport/api/midtrans/
+first in your controller then call API [GET] localhost:<Your Port>/api/midtrans/

 ## Authors